OlesyaTheBest/Work/TechnicalDocumentation.md

 ## Style & Tone

-I believe that writing should be **concise** and written in an **active voice**.
+I believe that writing should be **concise** and use the **active voice**.
 Each sentence should clearly convey the writer's intent, context, or action.
 It's important to use consistent terminology, a second-person ("you") perspective, and short sentences to reduce cognitive load.
 The tone should be professional and approachable, with a focus on the developer experience, rather than marketing.

 ## Content Quality